slauger/resume-web/README.md

 # resume-web

-**Static web frontend for JSON-based resumes with PDF export.**
+**Modern static web frontend for JSON-based resumes with advanced PDF export.**

-This project renders a modern resume directly from a `cv.json` file.
+This project renders a stunning, modern resume directly from a `cv.json` file with glassmorphism design, animated backgrounds, and interactive features.
 It is designed to be hosted statically (e.g. via GitHub Pages, GitLab Pages, or AWS S3).

 ![example](example.png)